BytexGrid/NeatShift/CONTRIBUTING.md

 Hey there!
 Thanks for considering contributing to NeatShift.
 Whether you're fixing bugs, adding features, or improving documentation, your help makes NeatShift better for everyone.

+## Branch Strategy

+We use a two-branch system:
+- `main` - stable branch for releases
+- `develop` - branch for active development and contributions

+Always create your changes in `develop`, not `main`!

 ## Quick Start

 1. Fork the repo
 2. Clone your fork: `git clone https://github.com/your-username/NeatShift.git`
-3. Create your feature branch: `git checkout -b cool-new-feature`
+3. Create your feature branch from `develop`: `git checkout develop && git checkout -b cool-new-feature`
 4. Make your changes
 5. Test your changes
 6. Commit: `git commit -m 'Add some feature'`
 7. Push: `git push origin cool-new-feature`
-8. Open a Pull Request
+8. Open a Pull Request targeting the `develop` branch

 ## Development Setup